Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 \subsection{An adaptive method for treatment selection: Rule 2}

 While an open end recipe such as Rule 1 or Thompson's algorithm may seem attractive, for example, from the perspective of drawing increasingly accurate inferences on the response parameters, practical considerations will often justify incorporation of rules for more definitive selection of some treatments and elimination of others.
-This is the case if the continued availability of more than one treatment alternative at a later point in time is judged to be impracticable, as when entering the study into Phase III.
+This is the case if the continued availability of more than one experimental treatment alternative at a later point in time is judged to be impracticable, as when entering the study into Phase III.
 Another reason is that incorporation of such decision rules enables us to make more direct comparisons to trial designs utilizing classical hypothesis testing ideas.

-With this in mind, we complement Rule 1 with an optional possibility to conclusively terminate the accrual of additional participants to some treatment arms.
+With this in mind, we complement Rule 1 with an optional possibility to conclusively terminate the accrual of additional participants to the less successful treatment arms.
 Rule 2 below is an adaptation and extension of the corresponding definitions in, e.g., \textcite{Thall2007}, \textcite{berry}, \textcite{xie2012bayesian} and \textcite{Jacob2016}.
+In the commonly adopted terminology of adaptive designs, Rule 2 can be said to be a combination of versions of \textit{response-adaptive randomization} (RAR) and \textit{drop-the-losers} designs (\textcite{chow2008adaptive}).

+In the definition of the algorithm, the letter $\T$ is used as a generic notation for the set of treatment arms still left in the trial at the considered value of $n$.
+Each elimination of a treatment reduces its size by one.
+Rule 2 contains, as part, Rule 1 for moving treatments to the dormant state.
+It then involves, in addition to the operating characteristics $\varepsilon$ and $\delta$ for Rule 1, three new parameters, viz. $\theta_{low}$, $\varepsilon_1$ and $\varepsilon_2$.
+Specifying a value for $\theta_{low}$ means setting up a level of \textit {minimum required treatment response rate} (MRT), e.g., \textcite{xie2012bayesian}.
+A treatment $k \in \T$ is eliminated from the trial if the posterior probability for $\{\bftheta_k > \theta_{low}\}$ falls below $\varepsilon_1$.
+The criteria for eliminating treatments are formally identical to those for moving them into the dormant state except that the bounds for the posterior probabilities then need to be tighter, $\varepsilon_1 \leq \varepsilon$.

 \begin{enumerate} \item[\textbf{Rule 2}]\textit{Adaptive rule for treatment allocation and selection}.

 \end{enumerate}

 \textbf{Notes}.
 The state indicator $I_{r(n),n}$ at list index value $n$ depends on the recorded past trial history $\{ D_{m}; 1 \leq m \leq n-1 \}$.
 However, given this history, it is conditionally independent of the model parameters $ \theta = \left( \theta_{0}, \theta_{1}, \ldots, \theta_{K} \right)$.
 As was the case in Rule 1, for a given original block randomization, the likelihood expression arising from applying Rule 2 depends only on the outcome data.